 Non-GMO Soy Market Facts:

-•Out of this, around 5.0 million MT of soybeans are expected to be segregated along the food chain and certified according to non-GMO standards.
+- Out of this, around 4.0 million MT of soybeans are expected to be segregated along the food chain and certified according to non-GMO standards.

-•The growth in the non-GMO soy volume is fuelled by retailers throughout Europe – especially in Germany, Austria and Switzerland – that require non-GMO reared animal products.
+- The demand in the non-GMO soy volume is fuelled by retailers throughout Europe – especially in Germany, Austria and Switzerland, but also France, Italy, and Poland – that require non-GMO reared animal products.
 The aquafeed sector in Scandinavia also contributes to this demand.

-•Non-GMO standards in the sector include the market leader FoodChain ID Non-GMO and ProTerra standards, together covering 91% of the certified volume.
-Danube Soya and Organic standards account for the rest.
+- Non-GMO standards in the sector include the market leader FoodChain ID Non-GMO and ProTerra standards, together covering 91% of the certified volume.

 The FoodChain ID Non-GMO status has value within the soy market.